marcelpetrick/DevNotes/BeenThereSeenThat/20230629_Kaggle_MUC/README.md

 * when the LLM starts with rationalizing, then the end result is more often true

 ### LLMs are zero-shot reasoners
-* even if you do not give the reasoning as example,, it improves
+* even if you do not give the reasoning as example, it improves
 * trying different ways of instructing the LLM gives different quality for the result
 * misleading ones decrease the results as well
 * irrelevant gives the same results like no instructions - so there is a bit of knowledge inside the LLMS